clix-so/clix-ios-sdk/README.md

 - Permission requests, device token registration, and event tracking are handled automatically.
 - Rich images: for best reliability use a Notification Service Extension.
 In foreground, the SDK can attach images and re-post the notification when possible.
-- If you use FCM, call `FirebaseApp.configure()` during app launch.
+- Firebase is required, call `FirebaseApp.configure()` during app launch.
 - Always call super to retain default SDK behavior where indicated.

 #### Using Clix.Notification